vatlab/vat-docs/content/Applications/Association/Single variant analysis/Fisher exact test.md

 *   `num_gt_case`: total number of genotypes for the case samples
 *   `num_gt_ctrl`: total number of genotypes for the control samples

-(:toggleexample Examples: Fisher's exact test for case/ctrl association:) First, we compute statistics separately in cases and ctrls:
+<details><summary> Examples: Fisher's exact test for case/ctrl association</summary> First, we compute statistics separately in cases and ctrls: